kubernetes/minikube/site/content/en/docs/handbook/addons/yakd-kubernetes-dashboard.md

 ## YAKD - Kubernetes Dashboard Addon

-[YAKD - Kubernetes Dashboard](https://github.com/manusa/yakd) is a full-featured web-based Kubernetes Dashboard with special functionality for Minikube.
+[YAKD - Kubernetes Dashboard](https://github.com/manusa/yakd) is a full-featured web-based Kubernetes Dashboard with special functionality for minikube.

 The dashboard features a real-time Search pane that allows you to search for Kubernetes resources and see them update in real-time as you type.